Has Lala Kent Come In Between Scheana Shay And The ‘Vanderpump Rules’ Cast?

-Lala Kent quit Vanderpump Rules months ago, but still, she continues to make headlines due to her ongoing ties to the cast.
+Lala Kent quit Vanderpump Rules months ago, but she still continues to make headlines due to her ongoing ties to the cast.

 Following a couple of outings with Scheana Shay at the end of last month, including a friendly encounter with her co-star at the taping of the Vanderpump Rules Season 5 reunion, Lala Kent is being accused of coming in between Scheana Shay and the rest of the cast.

-As Radar Online pointed out on March 6, Scheana Shay was seemingly shunned by her co-stars, including Stassi Schroeder, Brittany Cartwright, Kristen Doute and Katie Maloney, who attended Sunday night’s iHeart Radio Music Awards together while Scheana Shay was seen arriving to the event with her younger sister.
+As Radar Online pointed out on March 6, Scheana Shay was seemingly shunned by her co-stars, including Stassi Schroeder, Brittany Cartwright, Kristen Doute, and Katie Maloney, who attended Sunday night’s iHeart Radio Music Awards together while Scheana Shay was seen arriving at the event with her younger sister.

 “Is Shay’s friendship with Lala Kent to blame?” the outlet asked readers.